myungjinlee/GLYCO/README.md

 2. Download GLYCO

 3. Run GLYCO<br />
-   - 3.1 A single frame (pdb)<br />
-     If you have a single pdb file and try to run GLYCO, you should follow below.<br />
+   - 3.1 A single frame (pdb): If you have a single pdb file and try to run GLYCO, you should follow below.<br />
-     There are two modules in GLYCO script and user can choose based on their interest.<br />
      - 3.1.1 Glycan atoms of each residue:<br />
           (If you want to count number of glycan atoms for each surface residue on your protein,)<br />
        - command> python3 glyco.py -pdb pdbname.pdb -cutoff cutoff -module res -glycan glyca names -freesasa path of freesasa executable<br />